china-fix/corevar/README.md

     --OUT (default="xiao_robot_extract_CDS", type=str, metavar='directory', help="Output directory name")

 ## xiao_extract_beside_CDS.py
+* This python script is used to blastn the input CDS fasta file to the assembly database, then get the location and other hsp information.
+Finally, extract the upstream CDS sequences in every bascteria assemblies.

+Usage: pyhon3 xiao_extract_beside_CDS.py

+    --CDS (required=True, type=str, metavar='FILENAME', help="the CDS fasta filename you want to blast")

+    --DB (required=True, type=str, metavar='FILENAME', help="the database name in the command blastn -db")

+    --WASH_LIST (required=True, type=str, metavar='FILENAME', help="the filename (bacteria strain fasta assemblies) list you want to get the upstream sequence of relative CDS")

+    --CUT (default=100, type=int, metavar='up-stream cut length', help="the length(bp) you want to cut upstream of the CDS")

+    --OUT (default="xiao_robot_extract_beside_CDS", type=str, metavar='directory', help="Output directory name")

 ## xiao_robot_SNP_analysis_between_groups.py
 * This is a python script used to analysis the SNP between different bacteria strain clades.
 Tying to find the conserved SNP (core-SNP) cases between the user defined clades.